Overview

 Roughly every ~10 stops or 7 days — whichever comes first — Siltpoke

-compacts recent facts, critiques, and dismissals into the long-term
+compacts recent facts, code reviews, and dismissals into the long-term

 summary, so the working memory doesn't grow without bound.
 Two fields